yiisoft/yii2/docs/guide/output-data-widgets.md

 }
 ```

-After that you can youse this UserView active record with search models, without additional specifying of sorting and filtering attributes.
+After that you can use this UserView active record with search models, without additional specifying of sorting and filtering attributes.
 All attributes will be working out of the box.
 Note that this approach has several pros and cons:

-- you dont need to specify different sorting and filtering conditions and other things.
+- you don't need to specify different sorting and filtering conditions and other things.
 Everything works out of the box;
-- it can be much faster because of data size, count of sql queries performed (for each relation you will need additional query);
+- it can be much faster because of the data size, count of sql queries performed (for each relation you will need additional query);
-- since this is a just simple mupping UI on sql view it lacks of some domain logic that is in your entities, so if you will have some methods like `isActive`,
+- since this is just a simple mapping UI on sql view it lacks some domain logic that is in your entities, so if you have some methods like `isActive`,
-`isDeleted` or other that will influence on UI you will need to duplicate them in this class too.
+`isDeleted` or other that will influence on UI, you will need to duplicate them in this class too.

 ### Multiple GridViews on one page